timothyshort/GitWelcome/README.md

 ### This is a simple starter code to work with a file and make some changes and commits

+If you have a GitHub account, begin by forking this repository.
+Then you can push the changes to your own GitHub.

 1. Clone the repository
 2. Create a branch for the lab
 3. Fill in the blanks and make a commit